Where to Find Sun, Surf, and Seafood on the Jersey Shore

 • Come for: Serene, family-friendly atmosphere—and free parking

-Spring Lake’s instant tranquility comes from everything it lacks: No food or alcohol on the beach, no trash cans on the sand, and no businesses along its 1.8-mile boardwalk.
-The necessities are still in reach, just tucked away into beach pavilions on the north and south ends.
+Spring Lake‘s instant tranquility comes from everything it lacks: No food or alcohol on the beach, no trash cans on the sand, and no businesses along its 1.8-mile boardwalk.
+The necessities are still in reach, within beach pavilions on the north and south ends.
 Both have a snack bar, restrooms, and shaded eating areas.
 With specially designated surfing areas, this beach has several spots to catch a wave.

-Dawn McDonough of the Spring Lake Business Improvement District and Elizabeth Capone, executive director of Greater Spring Lake Chamber of Commerce, suggest early morning walks to enjoy the fresh sea breeze, as well as quiet spots on the most northern and southern ends.
-Another highlight from the pair: Beach yoga classes held regularly on the beach and pavilions.
+Dawn McDonough, of the Spring Lake Business Improvement District, and Elizabeth Capone, executive director of Greater Spring Lake Chamber of Commerce, suggest early morning walks to enjoy the fresh sea breeze and quiet spots on the northern and southernmost ends.
+They also recommend checking out yoga classes held regularly on the beach and at the pavilions.

 Where to stay

-The grand Breakers on the Ocean just might be one of the most iconic stays along the entire Jersey Shore, or perhaps lean into the calm at a bed and breakfast, like The Johnson House Inn.
+The grand Breakers on the Ocean might be one of the most iconic stays along the entire Jersey Shore.
+Or perhaps lean into the calm at a bed-and-breakfast, like the Johnson House Inn.

-Point Pleasant Beach offers fun both on and off its boardwalk.
+Point Pleasant Beach offers fun on and off its boardwalk.

 Photo by ESB Professional/Shutterstock